Review of Harmony Of The Seas deck 12 (Bridge)

-The fore-located Navigation Bridge and the adjacent Captain’s Suite and officers quarters are inaccessible for passengers.
+The fore-located Navigation Bridge and the adjacent Captain’s Suite and officers quarters are inaccessible to passengers.

 Wonderland Imaginative Cuisine (upper level 2 of 2, open between 6-9:30 pm) is a specialty dining room (at surcharge per person) on 2 levels.
 The restaurant overlooks the ship’s stern and has its own bar (located on the upper level).
 Reservations are required.
 All menus are blank, and guests have to paint them with water-dipped paintbrushes to be able to read them.
 The Wonderland restaurant’s decor is also unique – with giant keys hanging from the ceiling, mismatched chairs, blown-glass artistic lighting.
 The cuisine is truly inventive, with popular food and drinks recipes being mixed and twisted.
 The food here (like it or not) is something you most probably have never tried before.